-' U 1 / / System Status LED Connects to the power status indicator on the chassis front panel.
-The LED is S0 On on when the system is operating.
-The LED keeps blinking when the system S1 Blinking is in S1 sleep state.
-The LED is off when the system is in S3/S4 sleep state S3/S4/S5 Off or powered off (S5).
+Connects to the power status indicator on the chassis front panel.
+The LED is on when the system is operating.
+The LED is off when the system is in S3/S4 sleep state or powered off (S5).

-• PW (Power Switch, Red):
+PW (Power Switch):

 Connects to the power switch on the chassis front panel.
-You may configure the way to turn off your system using the power switch (refer to Chapter 2, "BIOS Setup," "Power Management Setup," for more information).
+You may configure the way to turn off your system using the power switch (refer to Chapter 2, "BIOS Setup," "Power Management," for more information).

-SPEAK (Speaker, Orange):

-Connects to the speaker on the chassis front panel.
+- SPEAK (Speaker): - Connects to the speaker on the chassis front panel.
 The system reports system startup status by issuing a beep code.
-One single short beep will be heard if no problem is detected at system startup.
-If a problem is detected, the BIOS may issue beeps in different patterns to indicate the problem.
-Refer to Chapter 5.
-"Troubleshooting." for information about beep codes.

-· HD (Hard Drive Activity LED, Blue):

-Connects to the hard drive activity LED on the chassis front panel.
-The LED is on when the hard drive is reading or writing data.

-· RES (Reset Switch, Green):

-Connects to the reset switch on the chassis front panel.
-Press the reset switch to restart the computer if the computer freezes and fails to perform a normal restart.

-· CI (Chassis Intrusion Header, Gray):

-Connects to the chassis intrusion switch/sensor on the chassis that can detect if the chassis cover has been removed.
+One single short beep will be heard if no problem is detected at system startup. - HD (Hard Drive Activity LED): Connects to the hard drive activity LED on the chassis front panel.
+The LED is on when the hard drive is reading or writing data. - · RES (Reset Switch): - Connects to the reset switch on the chassis front panel.
+Press the reset switch to restart the computer if the computer freezes and fails to perform a normal restart. - · CI (Chassis Intrusion Header): - Connects to the chassis intrusion switch/sensor on the chassis that can detect if the chassis cover has been removed.
 This function requires a chassis with a chassis intrusion switch/sensor.